2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 10.x00.50.x = Kamailio

 ### Server hostnames and IP addresses
-Using the abbreviation and IP addressing scheme in this example.
+Using the abbreviation and IP addressing scheme above.

 | ZONE 1 | ZONE 2 |
 | ---------- | ---------- |